woj-ciech/Kamerka-GUI/README.md

 ## Usage

 #### 1. Scan for Internet facing Industrial Control Systems, Medical and Internet of Things devices based on country or coordinates.
-####2.
-Gather passive intelligence from WHOISXML, BinaryEdge and Shodan or active by scanning target directly.
+#### 2. Gather passive intelligence from WHOISXML, BinaryEdge and Shodan or active by scanning target directly.
-####3.
-Thanks to indicators from devices and google maps, pinpoit device to specific place or facility (hospital, wastewater treatment plant, gas station, university, etc.)
+#### 3. Thanks to indicators from devices and google maps, pinpoit device to specific place or facility (hospital, wastewater treatment plant, gas station, university, etc.)
-####(Optional, not recommended) 4.
+#### 4. (Optional, not recommended) 4.
 Guess/Bruteforce or use default password to gain access to the device.
 Some exploits are implemented for couple specific IoTs.
-####5.
-Report devices in critical infrastructure to your local CERT.
+#### 5. Report devices in critical infrastructure to your local CERT.

 ## Features
 - More than 100 ICS devices